rizafahmi/elixirdose-pouchdb/README.md

 If you open Javascript console then refresh your browser, you'll see the sync process.
 After the sync process finished, reopen Futon and now you'll find `diaries` database.
 Click it to open and view the data.
-In `diary` database on CouchDB you'll find exactly the same data we found in PouchDB in our browser!
+In `diaries` database on CouchDB you'll find exactly the same data we found in PouchDB in our browser!
 Now let's create a new document from CouchDB Futon then hit "Save Document".
 When we browse `diaries` database on CouchDB, we will find three data, right?!
 But the data on PouchDB still